jacobbisaacson-zz/doggy-dog-world-backend/jacobREADME.md

 -- ask RA for help on the login / registration switch form stuff, or a way to make that make sense

+-- why does the page render at the bottom when loggin in?